-Links to Third Party Sites
+16. Third Party Sites

 16.1.
 The Service may present links to third party websites not owned or operated by BiP.
 BiP is not responsible for the availability of these sites or their content.
 You agree that BiP is not responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with Your use of or reliance on any content of any such site or goods or services available through any such site.

 16.2.
 Any reference to a linked site or any specific third party product or service by name does not constitute or imply its endorsement by BiP, and You assume all risk with respect to its use.